 Each category has its own panel, which is also responsible for creating the shortlist.
 Applicants must be interviewed by their specialist panel and therefore the allocated day of their interview cannot be changed.

 How do I calculate the budget for my project?

-When calculating potential living costs for your shortlist budget, you may want to refer to the SOAS Subsistence Rates, unless you are familiar with the country you are proposing to visit.
-If you are awarded we will review your budget and may amend it in line with our criteria.
+When calculating the budget in your shortlist form, you may wish to refer to this document, which provides a rough estimate of the daily living costs in each country.
+If you are awarded, we will review your budget and may amend it in line with our criteria.

 When will I hear whether or not I have been awarded a Churchill Fellowship?